Preet Bharara

-Early life and career
+Early life, education, and early career

-Bharara was born in 1968 in Firozpur, Punjab, India, to a Sikh father and Hindu mother.
-His parents immigrated to the United States in 1970, and Bharara became a U.S. citizen at age 12.
+Bharara was born in 1968 in Firozpur, Punjab, India to a Sikh father and a Hindu mother.
+He and his parents immigrated to the United States in 1970.
+Bharara became a U.S. citizen at age 12.
 He grew up in Eatontown in suburban Monmouth County, New Jersey and attended Ranney School in Tinton Falls, New Jersey, where he graduated as valedictorian in 1986.

-He received a Bachelor of Arts degree magna cum laude from Harvard College in 1990.
+Bharara received a Bachelor of Arts degree magna cum laude from Harvard College in 1990.
 He then received a Juris Doctor degree from Columbia Law School in 1993, where he was a member of the Columbia Law Review.

 In 1993, Bharara joined the law firm of Gibson, Dunn & Crutcher as a litigation associate.
 In 1996, Bharara joined the firm of Shereff, Friedman, Hoffman & Goodman, where he did white-collar defense work.
-He was an assistant United States Attorney in Manhattan for five years, from 2000 to 2005, bringing criminal cases against the bosses of the Gambino crime family, Colombo crime family and Asian gangs in New York City.
-Bharara served as the chief counsel to Senator Chuck Schumer and played a leading role in the United States Senate Committee on the Judiciary investigation into the firings of United States attorneys.
+He was an assistant United States Attorney in Manhattan for five years, from 2000 to 2005, bringing criminal cases against the bosses of the Gambino crime family, Colombo crime family, and Asian gangs in New York City.
+From 2005 to 2009, Bharara served as chief counsel to Senator Chuck Schumer and played a leading role in the United States Senate Committee on the Judiciary investigation into the firings of United States attorneys.

 U.S. Attorney for the Southern District of New York

 Bharara was nominated to become U.S. Attorney for the Southern District of New York by President Barack Obama on May 15, 2009, and unanimously confirmed by the U.S. Senate.
-He was sworn into the position on August 13, 2009.
-In September 2014, when Attorney General Eric Holder announced his intention to step down, Bharara was speculated as being a potential candidate as the next United States Attorney General.
+His nomination to the post was welcomed across the political spectrum, as he was regarded as an "apolitical and fair-minded" figure.
+Bharara was sworn in as U.S. Attorney on August 13, 2009.

+During his time as U.S. Attorney, Bharara was named India Abroad's 2011 Person of the Year.
+In 2012, he was named as one of "The 100 Most Influential People in the World" by Time.
+Bharara was also included in Bloomberg Markets Magazine's 2012 "50 Most Influential" list as well as Vanity Fair's 2012 and 2013 annual "New Establishment" lists.

 International investigations

-Bharara's office sent out agents to more than 25 countries to investigate suspects of arms and narcotics trafficking and terrorists, and bring them to Manhattan to face charges.
-One case involved Viktor Bout, an arms trafficker, who lived in Moscow and had a deal involving selling arms to Colombian terrorists.
-Bharara argued that this aggressive approach is necessary in post 9/11 era.
-Defense lawyers criticized the stings, calling Bharara's office "the Southern District of the World."
-They also argued that American citizens would not appreciate other countries' treating them in these ways.
-Countries have not always rushed to cooperate, according to a review of secret State Department cables released by WikiLeaks.
+Bharara's office sent out agents to more than 25 countries to investigate suspects of arms and narcotics trafficking and terrorists, and to bring them to Manhattan to face charges.
+One case involved Viktor Bout.
+Bout was an arms trafficker, who lived in Moscow and had a deal involving selling arms to Colombian terrorists.
+Bharara argued that this aggressive approach was necessary in post 9/11 era.
+Defense lawyers criticized the stings, calling Bharara's office "the Southern District of the World".
+They also argued that American citizens would not appreciate being treated similarly by other countries.

-On April 13, 2013, Bharara was on a list released by the Russian Federation of Americans banned from entering the country over their alleged human rights violations.
-The list was a direct response to the so-called Magnitsky list revealed by the United States the day before.